 However, Jupiter's gravity slowly perturbed the path of dust until Earth began to run into it.
 Further influences from the gas giant have pushed the debris closer to our planet, producing a better "peak" of meteors than a century ago.
 [Photos: Stunning Geminid Meteor Shower Wows Skywatchers]

-There are a couple of competing theories.
-One hypothesizes that Phaethon broke away from the asteroid Pallas, which produced the Geminids, but Cooke noted the dust particles don't cleanly match the hypothesis.
+There are a couple of competing theories for Phaethon's origins.
+One hypothesizes that Phaethon broke away from the asteroid Pallas to ultimately produce the Geminids, but Cooke noted the dust particles don't cleanly match the hypothesis.
+"The Geminids are my favorite," he said in a NASA press release, "because they defy explanation."

 Sister meteor shower?